 \begin{theorem} When the agents are price-taking, there exists a competitive equilibrium, i.e., there exist vectors $(\textbf{p},\bm{\beta},\lambda,\bm{\mu})$ satisfying (C1), (C2) and (C3).
-Moreover, given a competitive equilibrium $(\textbf{p},\bm{\beta},\lambda,\bm{\mu})$, the rate vectors $\textbf{x}$ and $\textbf{y}$ defined as $x_m={p_m}/{\mu_m}$ and $y_m=\beta_m(\mu_m-\lambda)$ ($\forall m$) are optimal for the problem SYSTEM in (\ref{system_equn}). \end{theorem} \begin{IEEEproof} The result can be gleaned from the results in \cite{iosifidis-etal15double-auction} though it is not explicitly stated.
-Our proof of Theorem \ref{competitive_equilibrium_theorem} is a direct one that does not rely on any learning dynamics.
-Instead, it is based on Lagrangian techniques.
-Details are available in Appendix~\ref{app:proof-of-CE}. \end{IEEEproof}
+Moreover, given a competitive equilibrium $(\textbf{p},\bm{\beta},\lambda,\bm{\mu})$, the rate vectors $\textbf{x}$ and $\textbf{y}$ defined as $x_m={p_m}/{\mu_m}$ and $y_m=\beta_m(\mu_m-\lambda)$ ($\forall m$) are optimal for the problem SYSTEM in (\ref{system_equn}). \end{theorem} \begin{IEEEproof} The proof of the above theorem can be gleaned from the results in \cite{iosifidis-etal15double-auction} (although it is not explicitly stated in \cite{iosifidis-etal15double-auction}) where learning dynamics are used to show the convergence of the system to social optimality.
+For completeness, we however provide an alternative proof that is based on the direct approach of using Lagrangian techniques.
+Details are available in the supplementary material (Appendix \ref{app:proof-of-CE}). \end{IEEEproof}